centreon/centreon-documentation/fr/graph-views/secure-your-map-platform.md

 > "tls_broker" profile implies "tls" profile.
 So Centreon MAP service
 > serves necessarily HTTPS.

+Once you add a truststore, Centreon will only use the truststore to validate certificates.

+This means you need to add the central server's certificate to the truststore.
+If you don't, the **Monitoring > Map** page will be blank, and the logs (/var/log/centreon-map/centreon-map.log) ) will show the following error :
+ `unable to find valid certification path to requested target`.

+1. Copy the central server's **.crt** certificate to the map server.

+2. Add the certificate to the truststore:
+    ```shell
+    keytool -import -alias centreon-broker -file central_public.crt -keystore truststore.jks
+    ```

 #### Configuration with a recognized CA certificate

 If the broker public certificate is signed with a recognized CA, the JVM